coillarach/SET09102/notes/04_workflow.md

 ## Summary

-In light of the previous sections, two main phases of activity can be identified around any piece of development work.
+In light of the previous sections, two main phases of activity can be identified around any piece of development work as shown in Fig.7.
 The time required for each stage depends on the complexity of the original issue.

 ![Development process](../images/dev_process.png)

+*Fig. 7: Two-phase development process*

 The rules that a team sets for itself in defining a standard workflow are intended to help with communication and to avoid errors and conflicts.
 Although there are examples of good